Haashim Domingo

-Haashim Domingo (born 13 August 1995) is a South African soccer player who plays for Mamelodi Sundowns.
+Haashim Domingo (born 13 August 1995) is a South African professional soccer player who plays as a midfielder for Cape Town City.

 Club career

 He made his professional debut in the Segunda Liga for Vitória Guimarães B on 14 February 2015 in a game against Atlético CP and scored a goal on his debut.

 He signed for South African Premier Division side Mamelodi Sundowns on a five-year deal in September 2020.